2001-2011: The new Millennium

 The first decade was dedicated to the establishment of the university contacts over the whole region and to the common effort to produce new study materials for the students.
-Researchers and teachers in all BUP countries were invited to produce study materials and videos of the new learning materials.
+Researchers and teachers were invited to produce study materials and videos to the new learning materials.
 Examples were then gathered from all parts of the Baltic Sea drainage area.
 The Baltic University Programme (BUP) was outstanding in its regional focus, a perspective that had been missing in previous learning materials.

-The BUP Coordinating Secretariat in Uppsala coordinated several applied projects together with cities, authorities and organisations.
+The BUP Coordinating Secretariat coordinated several applied projects together with cities, authorities and organisations.
 Often these projects also led to the production of new course materials.
-One such project is the BUUF - Baltic University Urban Forum (1999 – 2002), in which 20 city-university and 15 universities in 9 countries produced in total 35 case studies on urban planning democracy and environmental management.
-Another project in this area was SUPERBS – Sustainable Urban Patterns around the Baltic Sea (2000-2002), in this project cities and universities in 7 BSR countries focused on urban planning, and produced study materials for the course Community Development for master level students.
+One such project is the BUUF - Baltic University Urban Forum (1999 – 2002), in which 20 cities and 15 universities in nine countries produced in total 35 case studies on urban planning democracy and environmental management.
+Another project in this area was SUPERBS – Sustainable Urban Patterns around the Baltic Sea (2003-2007), in this project cities and universities in seven Baltic Sea Region countries focused on urban planning, and produced study materials for the course Community Development for master level students.
 BUP also coordinated a project with 34 partners, representing universities in the Great Lakes regions, the Envirovet Baltic Network, as well as ministries, international and intergovernmental organisations and authorities, in the EHSA - Ecosystem Health and Sustainable Agriculture (2006-2009).
 Three books were produced for master level students on rural development, sustainable agriculture and ecology and animal health.

 Sustainable development and higher education

-In 2002, the UN conference on Environment and Development, or the Rio+10, was organised in Johannesburg.
-The concept of sustainable development now broadened, as the role of the social and the North-South aspects were emphasized.
+In 2002, the UN conference on Environment and Development, the Rio+10, was organised in Johannesburg.
+The concept of sustainable development broadened, as the role of the social and the North-South aspects were emphasized.
 Action plans and follow up was often organised (meta-)regionally.
-A regional university network like the Baltic University Programme was well positioned to take part in this work.
+A regional university network like the BUP was well positioned to take part in this work.

-The Baltic 21 was officially initiated in 1996 by the Prime Ministers of the Countries surrounding the Baltic Sea, as a regional expression of the global Agenda 21.
+As a regional expression of the global Agenda 21, the Prime Ministers of the countries surrounding the Baltic Sea initiated the Baltic 21 in 1996.
 The BUP became a member of this network in late 1990’s, and later also leader of a Lighthouse project (EHSA).
-The BUP also participated in the project EcoRegion (2007-2011), which developed and tested practical solutions for sustainability in the region and aimed at turning the BSR into the world’s first EcoRegion, where economic growth goes hand in hand with environmental integrity and social justice.
+The BUP also participated in the project EcoRegion (2007-2011), which developed and tested practical solutions for sustainability in the region and aimed at turning the Baltic Sea Region into the world’s first EcoRegion, where economic growth goes hand in hand with environmental integrity and social justice.
 Later, the BUP became a strategic partner for higher education to the Council of Baltic Sea States.
-The BUP also participated in the shaping of the first EU Strategy for the Baltic Sea Region (approved in 2009), and became lead Partner and a flagship together with Lithuania.
+The BUP also participated in the shaping of the first EU Strategy for the Baltic Sea Region (approved in 2009), and became lead partner and a flagship together with Lithuania.

 The role of education was underlined in many different policy discussions, from the UN Millennium Development Goals (2002-2015) with focus on general level of education, to the UN Decade for Education for Sustainable Development (2005-2014).
 During the Decade countries worked with the strategies and action plans, and in the second part of the Decade, with implementation and capacity development.

-The understanding of the wide and complex concept of sustainable development (SD) was in focus in many of the BUP meetings, conferences and discussions.
-The role of education, contents and methods were often on the agenda.
-It was noted that SD is an evolving concept which changes over time with a different understanding and emphasis in different parts of the globe.
-Differences were also visible among the universities and countries in the BSR, where differences in focus typically could range from environmental security to demography and economy.
+The understanding of the wide and complex concept of sustainable development was in focus in many of the BUP meetings, conferences and discussions, and often linked to the role of education, contents and methods.
+It was noted that sustainable development is an evolving concept which changes over time with a different understanding and emphasis in different parts of the globe.
+Differences were also visible among the universities and countries in the Baltic Sea Region, where focus typically could range from environmental security to demography and economy.

 Still, there was an observable gap between the universities’ activities and where they should be in order to contribute to achieving a more sustainable society that they were so well positioned to do.
 The problems identified were several, such as an already crowded curriculum, too demanding topic, irrelevance of the topic, limited staff competences and limited institutional commitment.
 The big question was how universities could change their organisation, research and education in a way which was organisationally feasible, academically acceptable and educationally sound?